 Application Review Process

-These applications will be reviewed by the Operating grant panel, which is comprised of individuals with expertise in general non-profit management or arts administration.
-They will review and rank applications according to the funding criteria listed.
+These applications will be reviewed by a grant panel comprised of individuals with expertise in general non-profit management or arts administration.
+Panelists will review and rank applications according to the funding criteria listed.
 A State Arts Councilor will facilitate the meeting.
-Funding recommendations then go to the full State Arts Council for review and approval.
-Since all of the recommended grants will be more than $5,000 each, the Arts Council’s grant approvals must also be submitted to the Governor and Executive Council for final approval.
+Funding recommendations are submitted to the full State Arts Council for review and approval.
+If an organization’s cumulative total of grants received from the State Arts Council for that fiscal year (July 1 - June 30) is $5,000 or more, the grant recommendation must also be submitted to the Governor and Executive Council for approval.

-The following criteria will be used to rank and prioritize Arts Jobs grant applications:
+The following criteria will be used to rank and prioritize Emergency Artist Fees grant applications: